dr-mod/pico-solar-system/README.md

-## _NOTE: This fork to update support for latest Pimoroni MicroPython build...prepping for Pico W support.
-Not fully functional at this time_
+## _NOTE: This fork beta-quality at best._

+Update support for latest Pimoroni MicroPython build and adding Pico W support.

+To test with Pico W, follow instructions below except rename wifi_config_sample.py to wifi_config.py and set your network SSID and key in the file before uploading to Pico W.

 ----